expresspigeon/blog/src/content/kb/transactional/transactional-plans.md

 ## Failure to renew

-In the event your credit card expired or in unable to process your transactional plan will reset to a free plan allowing only 50 messages per day.
+In the event, your credit card expired or we are unable to process your card, the transactional plan will reset to a free, allowing only 50 messages per day.
 You will receive an email alert about this event.

 ## Plan cancellation